-Research the topic.
-You'll get higher grades for good research.
+■ Research the topic.
+Good research will lead to a better assingment.
 The question usually relates to what you've read in the module, but often encourages you to do some research.
 This will help you practise your research skills.
 It will also give you some valuable resources that you can use in the future.